dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/index-v8.2.3.md

 *About the code*

-- `createInstance()`: This method creates a `BarcodeScanner` instance.
-This instance makes use of cameras based on the [`MediaDevices` interface](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices) and shows the barcode reading process with its built-in UI.
-Note that the UI is hidden until the method `show()` is called (as shown in the code).

 - `onFrameRead`: This event is triggered after the library finishes scanning a frame from the video stream.
 The `results` object contains all the barcode results that the library found on this frame.
 In this example, we print the results to the browser console.

-- `onUnduplicatedRead`: This event is triggered when the library finds a new barcode, which is not a duplicate among multiple frames. `txt` holds the barcode text value while `result` is an object that holds details of the barcode.
-In this example, an alert will be displayed for each unique barcode.
+- `onUnduplicatedRead`: This event is triggered when a new barcode (not a duplicate) is found. `txt` holds the barcode text value while `result` is an object that holds details of the barcode.
+In this example, an alert will be displayed for each unique barcode found.
+Notice that if the same barcode is found on multiple consecutive frames, this event is only triggered once.

-- `show()`: This method brings up the built-in UI of the created `BarcodeScanner` instance.

 [Try in JSFiddle](https://jsfiddle.net/DynamsoftTeam/pL4e7yrd/)

 *Note*:

 - The recommendation is to deploy this page to your web server and run it over **HTTPS**.
-If you don't have a ready-to-use web server but have a package manager like *npm* or *yarn*, you can set up a simple HTTP server in minutes.
+If you don't have a ready-to-use web server but have a package manager like npm or yarn, you can set up a simple HTTP server in minutes.
 Check out [`http-server` on npm](https://www.npmjs.com/package/http-server) or [yarn](https://yarnpkg.com/package/http-server).
 However, for simple testing purposes, it's perfectly fine to just open the file directly from your local disk.

+- You will need to replace `PRODUCT-KEYS` with a trial key (or your Handshake Code if you have got one) for the sample code to work correctly.
+You can acquire a trial key [here](https://www.dynamsoft.com/customer/license/trialLicense).
+Notice that the library will still read barcodes without a valid key (Code), but will return an annotated result string.

 - The library only scans a new frame when it has finished scanning the previous frame.
-The interval between two frames might not be enough time for the library to process the 1st frame (for 30 FPS, the interval is about 33 ms), therefore, not all frames are scanned.
+Generally, frames come in faster than the library processes a frame (for 30 FPS, the interval is about 33 ms), therefore not all frames are scanned.

-- The library requires a license to work.
-However, when no license is specified in the code, Dynamsoft allows a 7-day free trial period during which you can make initial evaluation of the library to decide whether or not you want to evaluate it further.
-If you do, you can [request a trial](#request-a-trial).

-> Network connection is required for the 7-day trial license to work.

 ### Step Two: Enable camera access

 Open the HTML page in your browser and you should see a pop-up asking for permission to access the camera.
-Once the access is granted, the video stream will start playing on the page.
+Once the access is granted, the video stream will start in the default UI of the **BarcodeScanner** object.

 *Note*: